synereo/blog.synereo.com/_posts/2015-12-13-Synereo-Update-09.12-Scribed.markdown

 ### [Jed Describes Marketing and Community Plans](https://youtu.be/JH4GLfccKY8?t=1374) <BR>

-#### Marketing (Jed)
 Jed has been working behind the scenes for Synereo for more than a year now, advising us in every step of the way.
 Now he’ll be more in the forefront, directing a coordinated marketing effort and handling public relations.
 Attached Google meta-document for marketing, message drivers, inclusion -coalition of people and applications tackling big issues in the bitcoin community.
 Coordinate with weekly scribing task to pull ideas, and create Message Drivers.

 Message drivers do the following:

-1) Tell the underlying message used to inspire all copy
+1) Tell the underlying message used to inspire all copy <BR>
 2) Make sure everyone is on the same page.

 We want the messages leading to February to do the following:
-• Message of inclusion
+* Message of inclusion
-• Rallying community
+* Rallying community
-• Keep us active in the media
+* Keep us active in the media

 Drivers:
-• We have spent the last six months tackling some of the biggest problems facing the community
+* We have spent the last six months tackling some of the biggest problems facing the community
-• We have met with community members all over the world in order to work together.
+* We have met with community members all over the world in order to work together.
-• We are collaborating with Ethereum, Lively Gig, and you.
+* We are collaborating with Ethereum, LivelyGig, other application builders, and you.
-• We can continue to live under centralized control, or we can work together to solve these problems.
+* We can continue to live under centralized control, or we can work together to solve these problems.
-• Please join us on slack.
+* Please join us on slack.

-@work@Synereo
+#### @work@Synereo
 Greg says greg says blockchain community people are very inclusive.
 We are creating a movement.
 He suggested that we find more ways to reward community members with AMPs.
-The content of posts on LivelyGig and Synereo are secured in such a way as to expose only the minimal amount of metadata necessary for the system to function.
-The content of Posts are not even visible to the server running the application.

-Greg explains that the labeling structure in its relationship to the blob is kind of homomorphic encryption.
-The structural labeling mechanism where labels have a internal structure.
-So unlike tags and tagging you can have nested labels and collections of labels inside labels and so on.
-And there will be some mapping between that and the structure that the data is accessed be in a label.
-That mapping is entirely maintained by the application semantics.
-So the backend has no idea about what the relationship is between the label structure and the structure of the data that is retrieved by the label.
-So this gives us a layers security while at the same time it gives a mean to do search.
-The benefits of semantic access are that we can maintain our promise never to have access to user data.
-That’s part of the rational of this architecture.
+#### To Do's for members
+In order to help manage jobs for community members, Dor suggested the creation of a running list of to-dos that community members can take on in exchange for a AMP rewards.

+#### Decentralised Scribe
+Hank summarized how the last Hangout Summary document was created: Hank created the initial document.
+Ian added a timeline, hank added pictures, then we both filled summaries of each section.

+#### How to keep track
+Jed wants summary process written down so he can keep track.
+Build a road map.

 ### [What Are The Best Growth Vectors For Synereo?](https://youtu.be/JH4GLfccKY8?t=2015) <BR>
 ![Synereo Stack Diagram](http://i.imgur.com/juNN4vG.png)